History of the Jews in North Macedonia

 The history of the Jews in North Macedonia stretches back two thousand years, beginning during Roman antiquity, when Jews first arrived in the region.
-Today, following the Holocaust and emigration, especially to Israel, around 200 Jews remain in North Macedonia, mostly in the capital, Skopje and a few in Štip and Bitola.
+Today, following the Holocaust and emigration, especially to Israel, 66 Jews remain in North Macedonia, mostly in the capital, Skopje and a few in Štip and Bitola.

 Ancient Roman times

 The first Jews arrived in the area now known as North Macedonia during Roman times, when Jews fled persecution in other Roman territories, with some settling in the Roman territory of Macedonia.
 The presence of Jews in North Macedonia is attested by Agrippa's letter to Caligula.

 At Stobi, in 165 AD, Tiberius Polycharmus, who is designated "father of the synagogue", converted his villa into a synagogue containing a prayer hall, a triclinium (dining hall) and a portico, reserving the upper story of the complex for his residence and that of his successors.
 The information comes from a very impressive and informative inscription, arguably the most important one found to date in a Diaspora synagogue.

 The remnants of a Jewish synagogue excavated in Stobi (North Macedonia) date back to that period and the conclusion that a developed Jewish Community existed in that locality those days is based on these findings.